IShares MSCI Financial Statements From 2010 to 2023

 Competition

-Based on the latest financial disclosure, the price to sales indicator of IShares MSCI Frontier is roughly 1.72 times.
-This is much higher than that of the iShares family and significantly higher than that of the Family category.
-The price to sales for all United States etfs is notably lower than that of the firm.
+Based on the latest financial disclosure, IShares MSCI Frontier has a Price To Book of 1.36 times.
+This is 216.28% higher than that of the iShares family and significantly higher than that of the Family category.
+The price to book for all United States etfs is notably lower than that of the firm.

 IShares MSCI Frontier Fundamental Drivers Relationships